Brick Veneer vs Double Brick: What’s the Difference?

 Brick veneer is an excellent alternative to traditional masonry since it gives a classic and timeless look.
 Brick veneers are made from clay and shale.
 This makes its look and texture identical to regular bricks.
 In addition, they are very lightweight, making them easier to handle and manipulate, and can be installed on most residential walls.

 Brick veneers are more affordable than stone bricks regarding their unit cost, construction or installation, cleaning, and care costs.
-Brick veneers are as strong as conventional bricks, and they can last for a long time without the need for high maintenance.
+This Brick veneers are as strong as conventional bricks, and they can last for a long time without the need for high maintenance.
 Brick veneers are great for DIY’ers because they are easy to install.

 Cons of Brick Veneer